braedongough/typescript-workshop/05-working-with-js-libraries/exercise/exercise.md

 3. Remember to update `tsconfig.json` with the correct base url.

-4. Use `filled-array` to create an array with a count of three, filled with your name to confirm you're typings work as expect.
+4. Use `filled-array` to create an array with a count of three, filled with your name to confirm you're typings work as expected.
 Render the array as an unordered list in the `About` component.